Qayamat Se Qayamat Tak: Plot

-Dhanakpur village farmers Thakur Jaswant and Dhanraj Singh are brothers.
-Their younger sister Madhumati aka Madhu was dumped and impregnated by Ratan, the younger son of Thakur Raghuvir Singh (Arun Mathur) from a rich Rajput family.
-The family refuses Madhu's marriage to Ratan, who's engaged to another girl, after he denies the allegations made by Jaswant.
-But his mother later tells Raghuvir she secretly heard Madhu tell Ratan the allegations some time earlier outside their house and begs him to marry them.
-He immediately refuses telling her an unmarried pregnant girl can't ruin their family's honour by becoming their daughter-in-law.
-Jaswant leaves the village to sell their farm and see if they can move to Delhi where their other sister Parvati lives with her husband Bhagwandas and son Shyam, when he realizes the huge humiliation and shame their family will get there because Madhu's lover will marry someone else especially after he impregnated her.
-Saddened by losing her lover and the dishonour he will cause her family, Madhu commits suicide.
-Frustrated, Dhanraj brings her body at Ratan's wedding and kills him.
-He is jailed.
-The two families are now enemies.
-Jaswant moves to Delhi with Dhanraj's wife Saroj and son, Raj at Parvati's house, runs a clothing business with Bhagwandas and reaches good; he also raises Raj.
+Brothers Thakur Jaswant and Dhanraj Singh are farmers in the village of Dhanakpur.
+Their younger sister Madhumati (Madhu) was impregnated and then abandoned by Ratan, the younger son of Thakur Raghuvir Singh, the head of a wealthy Rajput family.
+The family refuses to allow Madhu to marry Ratan, who is engaged to another girl, after he denies the claims made by Jaswant.
+However, his mother later tells Raghuvir that she secretly heard Madhu tell Ratan about his paternity some time earlier outside their house and begs him to agree to their marriage.
+He immediately refuses, stating that an unmarried pregnant girl would ruin their family's reputation by becoming their daughter-in-law.

+Jaswant leaves the village to sell the family farm and see if they can move to Delhi, where their other sister Parvati lives with her husband Bhagwandas and son Shyam.
+He realizes the humiliation and shame their family will face because Madhu's lover is marrying someone else, especially after he impregnated her.
+Saddened by the loss of her lover and the dishonor it will bring to her family, Madhu commits suicide.
+Frustrated, Dhanraj brings her body to Ratan's wedding and kills him.
+He is jailed, and the two families become enemies.
+Jaswant moves to Parvati's Delhi home with Dhanraj's wife Saroj and son Raj.
+He runs a clothing business with Bhagwandas and also helps raise Raj.